NotAShelf/nvf/docs/release-notes/rl-0.6.md

   a warning if used.
 You are recommended to rewrite your neocord config from scratch based on the [official documentation](https://github.com/IogaMaster/neocord)

+- Added support for css and tailwindcss through vscode-language-servers-extracted & tailwind-language-server.
+  Those can be enabled through `vim.languages.css` and `vim.languages.tailwind`

 [donnerinoern](https://github.com/donnerinoern):

 - Added Gruvbox theme